 Today is July 2 and the Navigate the Chaos question to consider is “do you recognize the overnight success myth?”
 If you are navigating the chaos get off social media and stop paying attention to the 18-year-old billionaire.
 Just stop.
 Stop comparing yourself.
 Stop believing that everyone navigated the chaos in one night’s time.
+Stop believing everyone else mastered the art of living well in some 30-, 60-, or 90-day program.
 No one did.
 Repeat after me: no one became successful in one night.
 The evidence is overwhelmingly clear on this, the overnight success is a myth.
 It took most people years, and in some cases, decades, to navigate the chaos.
 Celebrate the journey not the time it takes to translate your dreams into reality!

 In 1951, after meeting singer Joyce Indig, Dangerfield decided to give up show business.
 He and Indig married, moved to New Jersey, and had two children.
 To provide for his new family, Dangerfield became an aluminum siding salesman.
 Dangerfield continued to write jokes for the next decade, however, even as he was gripped by clinical depression.
 His marriage also deteriorated and, by 1962, the couple finally divorced.
 They remarried again in 1963, but after years of struggle the relationship dissolved permanently in 1970.